nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

   * Glenn - 3 / 3 / SonicSword
   * **Heal with Consumables and pray for a Gauntlet Drop**

+**Note:** Consider killing the run when you don't get a Gauntlet Drop or reduce your STR count by 3 so you know what you're lacking.

 Drops:
   * Dragoon Gauntlet (Common)
   * Mythril Mail (Rare)